vbth7777/mpvServer/README.md

 - Allows you to run MPV command lines in your terminal by making POST requests.

+- Supports queuing of multiple requests to the web server.

 ## Summary:

 This tool can be combined with other tools to create your own unique toolset.